tjin88/Haneul/server/README.md

 # Next steps:

 ## Immediate (Done most, still need to host and add scheduled scraping**)
-1. Database Setup (MongoDB)
-2. Scheduled Scraping (Cron*)
+1. Scheduled Scraping (Cron*)
     - Likely will scrape once every hour, 3 hours, or 6 hours (depends on the typical release schedule of publisher)
-3. Backend API (Flask or Django)
-    - This API layer will be used for security between the database and the frontend
-4. Deployment and Running (AWS, Azure, GCP)
-5. Frontend (React)

 ## Short-term (Done all except tokenization!)
-- Create a frontend that will display the image, title, and chapter information for each book
-    - Bookmarking function
-    - User's current chapter information
-    - Tags function
-    - Reading status
+1. Update frontend to use tokenization, allowing user to stay logged in for x days
+    - This will also make sure proper CSRF protection
+2. Update frontend to have less API calls to it more efficient/fast
-- Add a page for user settings, where you can change your profile image, password, and email
+3. Add a page for user settings, where you can change your profile image, password, and email
-- Add a page for each book, where you can add the book to your tracker, and you can see the book's details (Total chapters, synopsis, genres, book type, etc.)
-- Add tokenization to ensure proper CSRF protection.
-Currently I've bypassed this, which definitely needs to be fixed before deploying

 ## Long-term
+- Look into opening multiple tabs with selenium to reduce the time to scrape all books
+    - scrapeLightNovelPub:
+        - Currently it takes a minimum of ~17 minutes to scrape all books with NO changes
+        - With changes is usually 45 - 75 minutes.
+Clearly this needs to be reduced or improved.
+    - scrapeAsuraScans:
+        - Currently it is around 50-60 seconds.
+No changes needed atm.
 - Add AWS or other cloud hosting to run every x minutes/hours
     - Planning on using Cron at the moment
-- Look into how to solve the problem where the book is both a light novel and manga.
-Planning to use a primary key of a combination of book_title and book_type
 - Look at how to solve the problem where the novel has mutliple names
     - Look into finding/creating a database with all novel/manga, along with their alt names?